nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![Interactions Inside the Logic Component for the `delete 1` Command](images/DeleteSequenceDiagram.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+This error will appear later as well so take note of this PlantUML limitation.
 </div>

 Here are the other classes in `Logic` (omitted from the class diagram above) that are used for parsing a user command: